outworkers/phantom/README.md

 <a href="#table-of-contents">back to top</a>

 We, the people behind phantom run a software development house specialised in Scala, NoSQL and distributed systems.
-If you are after enterprise grade training or support for using phantom, [Websudos](http://www.websudos.co.uk) is here to help!
+If you are after enterprise grade training or support for using phantom, [Websudos](http://websudos.com) is here to help!

-We offer a comprehensive range of services, including but not limited to:
+We offer a comprehensive range of elite Scala developemnt services, including but not limited to:

+- Software development
 - Remote contractors for hire
-- Training
-- In house software development
-- Team building
-- Architecture planning
-- Startup product development
+- Advanced Scala and Cassandra training

 We are big fans of open source and we will open source every project we can!
 To read more about our OSS efforts,